From intimate dining rooms to a 200+ cover brasserie and Michelin starred dim sum, read our guide to the best Soho restaurants.

 The room combines vintage armchairs, cut glass chandeliers and wooden floors and the walls are scattered with contemporary British art.

-Try the roast chicken for two to share or perch at the bar and enjoy a cocktail or two.
+Try the roast chicken for two to share or perch at the bar and enjoy a cocktail or two at one of my favourite Soho restaurants.

 We can’t think of many places in London we would rather visit for dim sum than Yauatcha in Soho.
 Launched in 2004 by the Hakkasan group, Yauatcha is a Michelin-starred dim sum teahouse.